stefanjudis/pwt-workshop/lessons/02-writing-tests/03-screenshots-and-visual-regression.md

 `toHaveScreenshot()` will create page and component screenshots next to your test files and perform visual regression tests in future runs.
 Additionally, it automatically captures the browser and OS in use to take the screenshot (`[test-name]-[browser]-[os].png`).💪

 > **Note**
-> Playwright provides functionality to handle animations and transitions when taking screenshots.
+> Playwright makes it possible to enable / disabled animations and transitions when taking screenshots.
 Static screenshots allow animations where as visual regression snapshot disable animations by default.

 ## Screenshot configuration

-[`screenshot`](https://playwright.dev/docs/api/class-page#page-screenshot) and [`toHaveScreenshot()`](https://playwright.dev/docs/api/class-pageassertions#page-assertions-to-have-screenshot-1) provide multiple configuration options:
+[`screenshot()`](https://playwright.dev/docs/api/class-page#page-screenshot) and [`toHaveScreenshot()`](https://playwright.dev/docs/api/class-pageassertions#page-assertions-to-have-screenshot-1) provide multiple configuration options:

 - `mask`
 - `maxDiffRatio`